johashei/multifit/README.md

 The goal of Simfit is to provide a convenient interface calculating fits with shared parameters over multiple data sets.

-It is develloped for fitting peaks in $\gamma$-spectra.
+It is develloped for fitting peaks in γ-spectra.